jsc329/ammonitorwiki/11-recordings.md

 collected by the monitoring team.
 Audio files may be manually collected by the monitoring team and placed there, or automatically placed in the drop folder via the cellular network (as described in chapters 9 and 10;
-also see xxx in prep).
+see also Donovan et al. in prep).

 The primary function for this chapter is `dropboxMoveBatch()`, which searches the ‘recording\_drop’ folder on Dropbox for new files.
 If new